-- We CAN control how we think about the world and other people.
+- How we think about the world and other people

-- We CAN control how we think about our past.
+- How we think about our past and our future

 - Take 5 minutes and write down all the thoughts you are having about the future.
 These are the ones keeping you up at night or what you tell your friends.